cotoami/cotoami/README.md

 ## Deploy to Heroku

-You can launch your own Cotoami server on Heroku by clicking the following Heroku Button:
+You can launch your own Cotoami server on Heroku with the following Heroku Button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-and the configuration is a bit tricky.

 Replace the highlighted values with your custom values: